XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/capacity-planning.md

 ##### Amazon Web Services

-***TODO: I moved this to the Disk Storage section so you see this info about AWS in the most relevant context.
+***TODO: I moved this to the Storage section so you see this info about AWS in the most relevant context.
 Is this okay?***

 Amazon Web Services (AWS) is a popular virtualized hosting environment.
 You can run `rippled` in AWS, but Ripple does not recommend using Elastic Block Storage (EBS). ***TODO: When we say "run rippled in AWS" - do we mean AWS EC2?***  Elastic Block Storage's maximum number of IOPS (5,000) is insufficient for `rippled`'s heaviest loads, despite being very expensive.